 - I play ukulele VERY poorly (don’t even ask).

-- I share a birthday with Jim Henson so I have a rainbow 🌈 connection with Muppets.
+- I share a birthday with Jim Henson so I have a rainbow 🌈 connection with the Muppets.

 - I make and sell free-range rosaries and prayer beads on Etsy.